Semin-Cheon/TIE_based_on_FFT_method/README.md

   Please refer Eq(50) from the paper: C. Zuo, et al, Elsvier. volume 135 (2020).

-- Last modified: 2022/02/15 (Y/M/D) - Now explanations of the codes are included
+- Last modified: 2022/02/15 (Y/M/D) - Explanations in each lines are added